As summer wanes, California could enter another active fire period in the fall

 These smaller fires show that an ignition during high winds can quickly evolve into a volatile situation for nearby communities given extremely flammable vegetation this year, particularly in Northern California.

-100 percent of the state remains in drought, with 88 percent of the state in extreme to exceptional drought, the two highest categories.
+One hundred percent of the state remains in drought, with 88 percent of the state in extreme to exceptional drought, the two highest categories.

 The U.S. Forest Service is concerned about wildfire conditions going into the fall and has taken the extraordinary step to preemptively close all national forests in the state through Sept.
 17. The closure is intended to reduce the risk to the public while also limiting possible new fire ignitions.